moumax/obsstjean-react-ts/readme.md

 [] Provide a way to send emails for inscription with a dynamic link if possible [] Add a new status for users by default "member"
-[] Add a function for users to modify email and password
+[] Add a function for users to modify email and password [] In case of logout, refresh the site
+[] In case of login, refresh the site